 US regulators seek advice on thorny issues as vaccines near

-WASHINGTON (AP) — With vaccines against COVID-19 inching closer, U.S. regulators took an unusual step Thursday in asking outside scientists: Are the government’s standards high enough to adequately judge the shots?
+WASHINGTON (AP) — Scientific advisers told U.S. regulators Thursday they’re concerned that allowing emergency use of a COVID-19 vaccine could damage confidence in the shots and make it harder to ever find out how well they really work.

-The Food and Drug Administration may have to decide by year’s end whether to allow use of the first vaccines against the coronavirus, amid growing public fears that politics are overriding science.
-Thursday, a federal advisory committee pulled back the curtain on that decision process in daylong discussions to be sure corners aren’t cut.
+The Food and Drug Administration may have to decide by year’s end whether to allow use of the first vaccines against the coronavirus.
+Facing growing public fears that politics may override science, the FDA took the unusual step of assembling more than a dozen independent scientists to review if its standards are high enough to judge the shots.

+The panelists generally supported guidelines for the vaccines that the FDA recently issued, over White House objections.
+Those guidelines define exact safety and effectiveness criteria that will be required if companies seek special permission to use their vaccines before massive final studies are complete.

+While they were divided on some of the details, the advisers said it’s critical those tests are finished — especially since a vaccine offered early by definition is still experimental and may come with little evidence of how well it protects some of the people at highest risk, including older adults and minorities.

 “Vaccine development can be expedited.
 However, I want to stress that it cannot — and must not — be rushed,” Dr. Marion Gruber, director of FDA’s vaccine research office, told the advisers.